-EVALUAT ON RUBRICS for PROJECT Pha se I: Final Evaluation TECH CSE (CYBER SECURITY S1.
+EVALUATIO EVALUATION RUBRICS for PROJECT Phas for PROJECT Phase I: Final Evaluation SI.
 No. Parameters Marks Poor Fair Very Good Outstanding 1-c Formulation of Design and/or Methodology and Progress.
-(Group assessment) [CO1] 5 knowledge about the design and the methodology adopted till now/ to be adopted in the later stages.
-The team has knowledge on the design procedure to be adopted, and the methodologies.
-However, the team has not made much progress in the design, and yet to catch up with the project with design methods adopted, and they have made some progress as per the plan.
-The methodologies are understood to a large extent.
-Shows clear evidence of having a well- defined design methodology and adherence to it.
-Excellent knowledge in design procedure and its adaptation.
+(Group assessment) [CO1] ഗ None of the team members The student show any evidence of knowledge of knowledge about the design procedure to and the methodology adopted the methodology till now/ to be adopted in the team has relater stages.
+The team has progress in the not progressed from the to catch up previous stage of evaluation. ss on be gies. not he d with The students are comfortableShows clear with design methods adopted,well-defined cand they have made someadherence to progress as per the plan.
+Thein design methodologies are understoodadaptation. to a large extent. have some The students are comfortable Shows clear evidence of having a adopted, with design methods adopted, well- defined design methodology and and they have made someadherence to it.
+Excellent knowledge However, the progress as per the plan.
+Thein design procedure and its made much methodologies are understoodadaptation.
 Adherence to project plan is commendable.
 (0 - 1 Marks) (2 - 3 Marks) (4 Marks) (5 Marks) 1-d Individual and Teamwork Leadership (Individual assessment) [CO3] 10 The student does not show any interest in the project activities, and is a passive member.
 The student show some interest and participates in some of the activities.
-However, the activities are mostly easy and superficial in nature. tasks and attempts to complete The student takes a leadership position and supports the other team members and leads the project.
-Shows clear evidence of leadership.
-(0 - 3 Marks) (4 - 6 Marks) (7 - 9 Marks) (10 Marks) 1-е Preliminary Analysis/ Modeling / Simulation/ Experiment / Design/ Feasibility 10 to the analysis/modeling/ simulation/experiment/desig some preliminary work with respect to the project.
-The amount of preliminary investigation and design/ analysis/ modeling etc. progress in the project.
-The team study [CO1] (0 - 3 Marks) (4 - 6 Marks) (7 - 9 Marks) (10 Marks)
+However, the activities tasks are mostly easy and superficial responin nature.
+Suppowell.
+The student shows vinterest in project, and tasks and attempts to them.
+Shows responsibility and team Supports the other well. takes up The student takes a leadership complete position and supports the other excellent team members and leads the project. skills.
+Shows clear evidence of leadership. members (0 - 3 Marks) (4 - 6 Marks) (7 - 9 Marks) (10 Marks) 1-e Preliminary Analysis/ Modeling/ Simulation/ Experiment/ Design/ Feasibility study 10 not done any ork with respect alysis/modeling/ periment/desig study/algorithm The team has started doing some preliminary work with respect to the project.
+The students however are not prepared enough for the work and they need to improve a lot. ne evidence to am has done of prelim and de odeling etc. prove further. evide ss in the complet nary w to finish nt manr to prove [CO1] (0 - 3 Marks) (4 - 6 Marks) (7 - 9 Marks) (10 Marks)